 While the two oils come from the same plant, their benefits are completely different, dictated by their processing and intended use.

-Flaxseed Oil: A Focus on Health
+Flaxseed Oil: A Focus on ALA Omega-3 Nutrition

 Linseed Oil: An Industrial Powerhouse